fgeierst/typo3-lit-demo/README.md

 # TYPO3 Lit Demo

-- Initital demo to test Lit Web Components, Vite and TYPO3
+- Demo how to scaffold Lit Web Components as building blocks for a TYPO3 frontend
 - Based on GitLab TYPO3 Distribution

 ## Quickstart